Don't Dress for Dinner

 A restored French farmhouse reimagined as both romantic getaway and comedic trap, using exposed timber beams, textured plaster, and a tightly organized layout to support farce.

-Farce relies on clarity of movement, so the layout prioritized clean sightlines, purposeful door placement, and layered depth to support the rapid entrances and exits central to Marc Camoletti's script.
-The beam grid became both a visual anchor and a compositional tool, helping define playing areas without overcrowding the stage.
+Farce depends on clarity, so the layout prioritized clean sightlines, purposeful door placement, and layered depth.
+The timber grid became both a visual anchor and a practical structure for defining playing areas without crowding the stage.

 Written byMarc Camoletti